 - 1. Students shall wear pants of the appropriate size, on the waist as intended, with a neat and modest appearance. - a.
 Pants will have a normal waistband - b.
 Pants will be free of holes, frays, or rips - c.
-Yoga/exercise pants, flannel, nylon, pajama, mesh, spandex, vinyl, leather, sweat suit style, camouflage, fishnet stockings, or extreme colors are not allowed - d.
+Yoga/exercise pants, flannel, nylon, pajama, mesh, spandex, vinyl, sweat suit style, camouflage, fishnet stockings, or extreme colors are not allowed - d.
 No overalls, jumpers, bib type clothing. - 2.
 Denim blue jeans may be worn on Fridays only - a.
 Jeggings and leggings are not allowed, even on prescribed "comfy days" - 3.
 Modest cut shorts may be worn all year long - a.
 Denim shorts are not allowed - b.
 Cutoffs, athletic/gym shorts, or any spandex style clothing is not allowed - c.
 Shorts will also be free of holes, frays, or rips - d.
 Shorts will be within 5 inches of the kneecap while standing - i.
-Equivalent: Shorts will have a 5 inch inseam or longer - 4.
-Dresses and skirts are allowed
+Equivalent: Shorts will have a 5-inch inseam or longer - 4.
+Dresses and skirts are allowed - a.

-- a.
 Dress straps are to be at least 2" wide - b.
-The length of dresses and skirts must be fingertip length but no more than 5 inches above the knee.
-This length includes the top of slits in skirts. - c.
+The length of dresses and skirts should be no shorter than fingertip length, or 5" above the kneecap at all times.
+This length includes the top of slits in skirts.
+This rule applies even when wearing tights underneath.

+c.
 Leggings are permissible under a dress/skirt as long as the dress/skirt conforms to all dress standards and expectations.